+Ground Floor: 2 x one-bed flats, 1 x two-bed flat and 1 x three-bed flat

-Ground Floor: 4 x one-bedroom flats and 1 x two-bedroom flat First Floor: 5 x two-bedroom flats (extending into attic space)
+First Floor: 4 x two-bed flats and 1 x three-bed flat (all extending into attic space)

 To enable the development there would be a small number of external changes, to include the removal of three small lean-to ancillary type structures, and revisions to fenestration, so that all habitable rooms would benefit from natural light.
 This includes the attic rooms which would be served by roof lights.